berinle/k8s-labs/docs/lab3.md

 # Marketplace and Services
 No application lives in isolation.
-This works you through how to connect your application to a backing service.
+This lab walks you through how to connect your application to a backing service.

 ## Additional pre-reqs to complete this lab:
 * [Helm 3+](https://helm.sh/docs/intro/install/)